zhangjunh/DR-GAN-by-pytorch/README.md

 - Authors: Luan Tran, Xi Yin, Xiaoming Liu
 - CVPR2017: http://cvlab.cse.msu.edu/pdfs/Tran_Yin_Liu_CVPR2017.pdf
 - Pytorch implimentation of DR-GAN (updated version in "Representation Learning by Rotating Your Faces")
 - Added a pretrained ResNet18 to offer a feature loss in order to improve Generator's performance.
+(Only in Multi_DRGAN)

 ## Requirements
 - python 3.x